sinkov/companies_COVID/README.md

-# This repo contains accomplished assignment in Data Visualization
+# This repo contains accomplished assignments (Python notebooks with comments) in Data Visualization

-1) Mid-term group project 'What makes Tic-Toc videos popular'?
+# 1) Mid-term group project 'What makes Tic-Toc videos popular'?
-2) Business foundational patterns during pandemic in the UK

-# 1) Mid-term group project
 Students — working in groups — are supposed:

 1. to familiarize with the [TikTok Trending